doug-moen/openscad2/rfc/Objects.md

 What does a mixin script denote?
-It doesn't denote an object: that doesn't make sense when some of the fields are computed using bindings that aren't defined by the script.
+It doesn't denote an object: that doesn't make sense when some of the fields depend on undefined bindings.
 Instead, a mixin script denotes a mixin value, which contains incomplete, unevaluated code.

 In OpenSCAD2, mixins are first class values that specify a set of customizations and a set of extensions that can be applied to a base object using the `overlay` operator.
 * In their most general form, mixins are constructed using the `mixin` keyword.
-  Mixins provide the same power as class inheritance in a single-dispatch object oriented language.
-  It's not clear if we need this much power: this is a speculative feature that is contingent on finding compelling use cases.
+  This syntax adds two features missing from mixin scripts in the original language: the ability to refer to the base object when overriding a field definition, and the ability to declare the fields that the base object must contain (and optionally provide default values).
-* As a special case, an object can be used as a mixin:
+* As a special case, objects can be used as mixins.
-  `base with extension`.
-The extension object can override existing fields in the base, and add new fields and geometry.
+  An overlay object can override existing fields in the base, and add new fields and geometry.
-  The main limitation is that the extension object can't refer to fields in the base that it doesn't itself define.

 OpenSCAD1 has a small incompatibility with the original language: all scripts stand alone, and must define all of the bindings they reference.